-Join Matt Bailey for an in-depth discussion in this video Measure the right outcomes, part of SEO: Keyword Strategy in Depth.
+Join Matt Bailey for an in-depth discussion in this video Measure the right outcomes, part of SEO: Keyword Strategy.

 When measuring the effectiveness of your key word research as well as your online business, it's vitally important to measure the right outcomes.
 The first thing that I challenge organizations to do is to come up with a set of goals that clearly define their purpose.
 The first and foremost goal that tends to get overlooked is that the primary purpose is to make money.
 If the organization isn't profitable then it won't be lasting long.
 And so, the clear goal of making money, creating revenue, and more importantly making profits enables a company to grow.